aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/add-effects-runtime/_index.md

 ## Introduction

-In the world of Java development, adding dynamic effects to images is a common requirement.
-With Aspose.PSD for Java, a powerful and versatile Java library, you can effortlessly add effects at runtime to enhance your images.
-In this tutorial, we'll guide you through the process of adding effects step by step, using clear examples and easy-to-follow instructions.
+In the world of Java development, **java image manipulation** is a frequent need, especially when you want to enrich graphics with dynamic visual styles.
+With Aspose.PSD for Java—a powerful, versatile Java library—you can effortlessly **add effects at runtime** to enhance your images.
+In this tutorial, we’ll walk you through the exact steps, explain *why* each step matters, and give you practical tips so you can start applying effects in your own projects right away.

+## Quick Answers
+- **What library helps with java image manipulation?** Aspose.PSD for Java.
+- **Can I add effects at runtime?** Yes—use the layer‑effects API to apply color overlays, shadows, and more.
+- **Do I need a license for development?** A temporary license works for testing; a full license is required for production.
+- **Which JDK version is required?** Any recent JDK (8+).
+- **Where can I download a free trial?** From the Aspose.PSD download page (link in prerequisites).

+## What is java image manipulation?
+Java image manipulation refers to programmatically creating, editing, or enhancing raster graphics using Java libraries.
+Tasks include resizing, filtering, compositing layers, and applying visual effects—exactly what Aspose.PSD enables for Photoshop‑style PSD files.

+## Why use Aspose.PSD for java image manipulation?
+- **Full PSD support** – preserve layers, masks, and adjustment data.
+- **No native Photoshop required** – work entirely in Java.
+- **Runtime flexibility** – add, modify, or remove effects on the fly.
+- **Cross‑platform** – runs on any OS that supports the JDK.

 ## Prerequisites